scds/intro-python/lessons/lesson3d.md

 ## Sets

 Sets are also similar to lists in a few ways.
 They are also containers that store data, and this container **can** be modified (meaning you can add and remove elements).
-Sets however are not ordered, and they do not allow for duplicate elements (much like mathematical sets).
+Sets, however, are not ordered and they do not allow for duplicate elements (much like mathematical sets).

 To create a set, you use curly brackets { }.